§5.1

 A Note on the Artefact Family

 The Decision Question Card introduced here is the parent of an artefact family that recurs across the book.
-The same six-line discipline reappears as the Predictive Task Contract (§9.2) for supervised models, the Model Card (§10.5) for deployed predictions, the AI Workflow Card (§16.4) for LLM systems, and the Decision Memo (§17.2) — the one-page synthesis that ties every form of evidence into a recommendation an executive can sign.
-Each card extends the discipline of the one above.
-The full family map is in §0.4.
+The same six-line discipline reappears as the Predictive Task Contract (§9.2) for supervised models, the Model Card (§10.5) for deployed predictions, and the AI Workflow Card (§16.4) for LLM systems.
+Each card extends the discipline of the one above, and the family converges on the decision memo — the one-page synthesis that ties every form of evidence into a recommendation an executive can sign.
+The full family map is in §0.1.